ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

  mysql> describe test;
  ```
 # Download Files
-Add the HTML  and PHP file in the html directory
+Add the HTML and PHP files into the html directory

  /var/www/html/"form.html"